Updated April 20, 2023

 - Review as required.

-Do not be scared if it doesn’t turn out the way you had initially intended.
 The whole idea behind Agile methodologies is to accommodate changes in people and processes!
+Stay calm if it turns out how you initially intended.
 Let us know about your experiences with the Kanban method.